AndreaB2000/ASW-project/docs/doc.md

 ## Glossary

-User: a human interacting with the application through
+### User: a human interacting with the application through

 Player: a User interacting with the sandpiles game.

 Login:

 Register:

-Game Board: square field divided into square Piles.
+### Game Board: square field divided into square Piles

 Pile: a pawn on a Cell.

 Grain:

 Collapse:

 Cell: a tile of the Game Board.

 Conquer:

-Clock:
+### Clock

 Elo Ranking: ranking rappresenting the strenght of a given player.

 Matchmaking: the algorithm responsible for selecting players to face each other among the players available.

 ## Divisione Lavoro

-Biagini: Game Experience
+- Biagini: Game Experience
-Gurioli: Account Management
+- Gurioli: Account Management
-Randacio: Matchmaking, PVE, Game History
+- Randacio: Matchmaking, PVE, Game History